 Poorly differentiated AML; infectious mononucleosis; other viral infections, particularly causing lymphocytosis, thrombocytopenia, or hemolytic anemia; other conditions causing pancytopenia; non-Hodgkin lymphomas.

-1. Initial treatment is aimed at decreasing the leukemic cell burden to reduce the risk of tumor lysis syndrome; this may involve the use of prednisone or dexamethasone.
-Prophylaxis of tumor lysis syndrome should be provided to all patients initiating therapy.
+1. Initial treatment is aimed at decreasing leukemic cell burden to reduce the risk of tumor lysis syndrome; this may involve the use of prednisone or dexamethasone.
+Prophylaxis of tumor lysis syndrome should be provided to all patients initiating therapy (see Tumor Lysis Syndrome).
+This includes IV fluids and allopurinol, a xanthine oxidase enzyme inhibitor that is considered to be one of the most effective drugs used to decrease urate levels.
+In patients with high disease burden and increased urate levels, rasburicase, a recombinant urate oxidase enzyme that catalyzes uric acid and helps its elimination, may be used.

-2. Remission induction is aimed at removing the tumor burden; this includes multiagent combination chemotherapy regimens (eg, vincristine, an anthracycline, glucocorticoids [prednisone or dexamethasone], and pegylated asparaginase; usually for 4 weeks).
+2. Remission induction is aimed at removing tumor burden; this includes 3-drug to 4-drug combination chemotherapy regimens (eg, vincristine, an anthracycline, glucocorticoids [prednisone or dexamethasone], and pegylated asparaginase; usually for 4 weeks).
+Assessment for response to therapy at the end of induction determines if further combination chemotherapy is required for refractory or measurable disease.

 4. Postconsolidation treatment: